ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Adapter for JDBC User's Manual.md

 ##### OTHER_DATABASE_GROUP_COMMIT

 Multiple transactions can be processed at once.
-Even if commit execution is performed in the original Altibase server, the Target DB postpones to commit until certain amount of transactions are accumulated.
+Even if commit execution is performed in the original Altibase server, the Target DB postpones committing until a certain amount of transactions are accumulated.
 Therefore, the overall performance can be improved, but the response time of individual transactions might be postponed.

 -   Default Value: 1